Your Own Toga

 Where to Read More: There are many fine books which discuss these topics further and in some cases even include pictures:

 Julilla also has some additional information on the toga at her costumes page although somewhat at variance with what you have read here.
-There are also pictures of the Imperial toga at Nova Roma.

 On the more general topic of Roman Daily Life, you can find a bibliography at this site's Daily Life page.